stampedethegoat/dd-docs/content/logs/processing/parsing.md

 ### Conditional pattern

-You might have logs with two possible formats which differ in only one attribute.
+You might have logs with 2 possible formats which differ in only 1 attribute.

 These cases can be handled with a single rule, using conditionals with `|`.

 **Log**:
 ```